Emzi0767/Devi-Discord-Selfbot/README.md

 ## ABOUT

-A Discord selfbot built on top of [Discord.NET library](https://github.com/RogueException/Discord.Net).
+A Discord selfbot built on top of [DSharpPlus library](https://github.com/NaamloosDT/DSharpPlus).
 It's designed to provide a C# evaluator, quoting, and some other functionality.

 More information is available on [its GitHub page](https://emzi0767.github.io/discord/devi/).